 For this example, I used the popular Melbourne –> Cairns route.

-- Greyhound have a mini traveller pass for $555. you can travel between Melbourne and Cairns, hop on and off as many times as you want between these two destinations.
+Greyhound have traveller passes for as little as $265 for regional, and $369 for national passes.
+You can travel between Melbourne and Cairns, hop on and off as many times as you want between these two destinations.

 The Cost of Train Travel in Australia